smartgeber Logo

 Antwort der Redaktion

 Reverse engineering is the process of deconstructing a product or system to understand its design, architecture, or to extract knowledge from it.
-This technique is often used in technology fields to analyze software, hardware, or any complex system.
-By taking apart a product, you can learn how it works, which can be useful for various purposes, such as improving a product or creating something similar.
+This practice is often used in technology fields to analyze software, hardware, or other products to understand how they work, often to recreate or improve upon them.

 Last updated 3 mins ago